4.24.2010

 4. Then, cook just as described in step #7 in my first recipe.

-ing into an artichoke.
+You can stuff anything into an artichoke.
 Try a Greek-style with feta cheese and Kalamata olives or a hearty treat with Gorgonzola or bleu cheese and bacon.
 You can also simply steam the artichoke in olive oil and lemon and prepare a dipping sauce.
 A hollandaise-style sauce or a pesto sauce would both make for fabulous condiments to a simply steamed choke.
 You are only limited by your imagination with what you can do with this season's bounty of artichokes.
 Enjoy them now while the best of the season is still available at your local markets.